-Recreational possession will be permitted starting in 2024.
+Adults 21 and older in the state will be allowed to legally possess up to 1 ounce of cannabis starting July 1, 2021.
 Medical patients may possess up to a “90-day supply” of cannabis.
 The state has yet to set a standardized amount for what constitutes a 90 day-supply.
 Currently, it is determined on an individual basis based on the patient’s consultation with a recommending pharmacist.
+However, possession is decriminalized in the state, punishable by a $25 fine.

-Medical marijuana cannot be consumed in public in any way, and can only be consumed in a private residence or property.
-Virginia has passed legislation to allow for recreational consumption, but consumption is currently not allowed.
+Recreational and Medical marijuana cannot be consumed in public in any way, and can only be consumed in a private residence or property.
+Though Virginia has passed legislation to allow for recreational consumption, consumption is currently not allowed, and will begin July 1, 2021.
 The new laws are slated to be enacted in 2024.

 Driving Under the Influence